God and Evil

 This is a question that has been addressed for centuries by some of the greatest Christian philosophers in an area of Christian apologetics called theodicy.
 There are some very clear reasons why God might allow the amount of evil we now experience and we shall examine some of them here.

 There are two principles that God has put into the world we live in that mandate some degree of discomfort and frank evil.
-Natural evil is the type produced by the natural world including things like volcanos, floods, tsunamis, earthquakes, etc. How can a loving God allow the degree of natural evil we see all around us.
+Natural evil is produced by the natural world, things like tornados, earthquakes, and floods.
+How can a loving God allow the degree of natural evil we see all around us.

 J. Warner Wallace posits four reasons why there might be such natural evil in a world made by a loving God,